Paxsenix0/MusixMatch-Lyrics/README.md

 - `t`: The title of the song
 - `a`: The artist's name
 - `d`: The duration of the song (you can specify the duration in either `mm:ss` format or in total seconds)
+- `type`: The type for search the lyrics, `alternative` for search it by using metadata and `default` is only using song title and artist name

 Example: